Back to top

 protected IStatus run(IProgressMonitor monitor) {

-// Set total number of work units
+// convert to SubMonitor and set total number of work units

 try {

-// Sleep a second
+// sleep a second

 TimeUnit.SECONDS.sleep(1);